kescob0825/TaidX/Deliverable1.md

 > 1. US1 window closes when the "x" is pressed without the process continuing.
 > 2. US2 Splash screen has been changed.
 > 3. US3 window now minimizes to the taskbar without disappearing.
 > 4. US4 resolved translation issues successfully.
+4 commits in total that were implemented during PR2 https://github.com/amehlhase316/Ruebezahl_spring25A/pull/2
 > 5. US5 Look and feel was deleted from preferences and added to top menu as "Theme"
 > 6. US6 UI has been overhauled.
 Useless classes were deleted.
 > 7. US7 Left side icons reflect functionality.
 > 8. US8 UML document drafted for most important classes.
+1 commit total implemented. https://github.com/amehlhase316/Ruebezahl_spring25A/commit/95a614a2c1b26935149639ee5fa2c9c06a682b16
 > 9. US9 All deprecation warnings fixed.
 A few xLint warnings still appear due to old libraries used with old gradle build.
 > 10. US28 Api implemented that pulls all data for the US's and prints to the console.
 Need to build UI to display information
 > 11. US34 Authenticate and TaigaLoginDialog classes implemented and operational.